 The NordicTrack C 9.5 is the most impressive of the bunch with its HD 7″ screen tons of workout programs and the impressive power adjustable 20″ stride length with the 0-20 degree power incline.
 This elliptical beats everything else out there when it comes to features including Schwinn’s offing in this price bracket.

-But if like me, you can use your own tablet and don’t mind missing out on a few built-in workouts programs, I’d highly recommend considering the NordicTrack C 7.5 elliptical.
+But if like me, you can use your own tablet and don’t mind missing out on a few built-in workouts programs, I’d highly recommend considering the NordicTrack C 7.5 elliptical or E 7.5.
 This thing boasts the same build quality comes equipped with all the essential features, including the power-adjustable incline and you’ll save yourself a couple of hundred bucks!